microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_arm_template.md

 * Clone this repo

-* [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
-Azure CLI should be running version 2.6.0 or later.
+* [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest). **Azure CLI should be running version 2.7** or later.
 Use ```az --version``` to check your current installed version.

 * [Generate SSH Key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed) (or use existing ssh key).

 * Create Azure Service Principal (SP)

     To connect a Kubernetes cluster to Azure Arc, Azure Service Principal assigned with the "Contributor" role is required.
-To create it, login to your Azure account run the following command:
+To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```bash
     az login
-    az ad sp create-for-rbac -n "<Unique SP Name>" --skip-assignment
+    az ad sp create-for-rbac -n "<Unique SP Name>" --role contributor
     ```

     For example:

-    ```az ad sp create-for-rbac -n "http://AzureArcK8s" --skip-assignment```
+    ```az ad sp create-for-rbac -n "http://AzureArcK8s" --role contributor```

     Output should look like this:

     ```
     {
     "appId": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX",